2017 - Ongoing

-My parents fell in love while planning a 60,000-person demonstration in 1976.
-Their friends joked that it would never last––my mom was a Marxist, my dad an Anarcho-Communist–but they’ve been married for 40 years.
+My mom and dad fell in love while planning a 60,000-person protest in 1976.
+Their friends joked that they would never last because my mom was a Marxist while my dad was an Anarcho-Communist, but they've been married for 40 years.
 The story of their activism is the story of me.

-My project describes the legacy of their participation in radical leftist groups like Weatherman, Student Non-violent Coordinating Committee and the Native American Solidarity Committee, seeking to overthrow imperialism through organizing and revolution.
+This project describes the domestic legacy of their participation in radical leftist groups seeking to overthrow imperialism and capitalism through organizing and revolution.

-Our family unit was its own political movement, culture and belief system.
-“Each according to their need; each according to their ability,” my mom wrote beautifully and taped above our door.
-Adapted to be non-sexist, Marx’s words were even applied to family arguments.
+Our family unit was its own political movement, nation-state, culture and system of belief.
+“Each according to their need; each according to their ability,” my mom wrote beautifully, cut into a ribbon shape, and taped above our pantry door.
+Adapted to be non-sexist, Marx’s words were even used to resolve family arguments.

-I needed to figure out how to be my own person and my own activist, taking what I’ve learned but introducing flexibility.
-It’s the challenge we all face: raising the next generation according to our beliefs, but leaving room for them to form their own.
+I’ve needed to figure out how to be my own person and my own kind of activist, taking what I’ve learned while allowing myself (and my children) flexibility.
+It’s the challenge we all face: to raise the next generation according to our beliefs, but with room for them to form their own.

-Raised to be vigilant and emotionally astute, I became a photographer.
-Here I put this watching to use: commenting on my upbringing, I replicate the beauty in my family and dispose of what I do not need.
+Having been raised to be vigilant and emotionally astute, I became a photographer.
+In this book project, I want to put this watching to use: to comment on my upbringing, to retain and replicate what has been good and right in my family, and to dispose of what I do not need.